Redtail asked Lena, “So how did you come to be part of the Wilder community?”

 Lena gave a little chuckle and said, “I supposed that could be a little awkward.
 What do you plan to do with yourself in the rain tomorrow?”

 “Oh, I dunno.
 After church, probably find a leaf to curl up in to hide from the rain like the other critters do.
 I’m pretty well stocked for a few days,” said Redtail.
 She gasped and then breathed a sigh of relief.
-“I thought I left my bag of food at Big Al’s, but the author must’ve stuck ‘em in the car when I wasn’t looking.”
+“I thought I left my tires and bag of food at Big Al’s, but the author must’ve stuck ‘em in the car when I wasn’t looking.”

 Lena asked, “How you getting to church?”